Hellmakima/list-files/README.md

 ## Security

-* If using prebuilt `lsd.exe`, verify source.
+- If using prebuilt `lsd.exe`, verify source.
-* Or just build your own.
+- Or just build your own with PyInstaller.

+---

+## TODOs

+- Add proper support for .gitignore patterns with fnmatch, regex or pathspec
+- Improve performance by using
+  - os.scandir
+  - multiprocessing
+  - different languages (C, Rust, Go)
+- write tests

 ---